TITLE IX COORDINATOR

 As Title IX Coordinator, Dean of Multicultural Affairs Karla Spurlock-Evans ensures that Trinity establishes and follows a prompt, thorough, and equitable process for addressing allegations of sexual harassment, sexual assault, and discrimination or differential treatment based on sex.
 Dean Spurlock-Evans receives a copy of all reports filed.
 She encourages campus members to contact her with questions or concerns regarding this process.
 With respect to specific cases, the Title IX Coordinator will work with the appropriate offices to provide academic and residential accommodations as well as no-contact orders.

-POLICY STATEMENT ON SEXUAL HARASSMENT, DISCRIMINATION, SEXUAL MISCONDUCT AND DISCRIMINATORY HARASSMENT/ABUSE
+POLICY ON SEXUAL MISCONDUCT AND HARASSMENT

 Harassment and discrimination are contrary to the College’s mission as an educational institution in which tolerance and respect are central.
 Trinity College takes allegations of all types of harassment, abuse and discrimination seriously and will promptly investigate complaints, take any action necessary to end the behavior and impose appropriate penalties.